 They have expanded from the original 5.11 hectares of vines to their current 20-hectare size with several purchases over the years.
 Most recently, Didier Calvez purchased 4 hectares of adjacent vineyards in 2017.

 Chateau Clarisse Vineyards, Terroir, Grapes, Winemaking

-The 20 hectare vineyard of Chateau Clarisse is planted to 80% Merlot and 20% Cabernet Franc on a terroir of clay and limestone soils.
-The vineyard is planted to a vine density of 6,500 vines per hectare.
-New plantings are taking place in the vineyards, which will increase the vine density as well as the amount of planted hectares.
+New plantings are taking place in the vineyards, which will increase the overall vine density as well as the amount of planted hectares.
 The vineyard is farmed using only organic farming techniques with an eye to biodynamic farming methods.
 Chateau Clarisse was certified organic in 2019 for both their vineyards in Puisseguin Saint Emilion and in Cotes de Castillon.

-Serving and Decanting Chateau Clarisse with Wine, Food, Pairing Tips
+Serving Chateau Clarisse with Wine, Food, Pairing Tips

 Château Clarisse Wine Tasting Notes

 Espresso, chocolate and plums on the nose and a round, soft-textured, forward palate ends with a sweet, dark plum and cocoa, chalky finish.
 Drink from 2023-2029.
 88-90

 |2021||Château Clarisse (Castillon Côtes de Bordeaux)|

 Espresso, flowers, and cherries with a bit of oak on the medium-bodied palate that needs to integrate.
 Drink from 2022-2028.
 86-88

 766 Views Tasted May 20, 2022